The Porcupine Then & Now History in Pictures.

 The MRA restates its firm responsibility to protect the environment and safety of the residents it represents.
 The majority of respondents to an all-doors survey was in favour of opposing the planning proposal, and this decision will come as a disappointment to them.

-We still have serious concerns about the local traffic impact of the illustrated 40 tonne delivery lorries, and the associated customer cars.
+We still had serious concerns about the local traffic impact of the illustrated 40 tonne delivery lorries, and the associated customer cars.
 During deliveries some of the 33 planned parking spaces will be inaccessible and lorries will be manoeuvring in pedestrian areas, so there is concern that there will be hazards and overspill parking onto nearby residential roads.
+This was also recognised by LiDL who have only used a smaller delivery vehicle option.

 Nevertheless, it has to be acknowledged that there is a significant number of our local residents who will welcome the addition of the LiDL budget brand to our area, which will be a benefit to those affected by current inflationary pressures.